Flabelatus/label-printer/README.md

 # Label Printing with Zebra

-This Python project demonstrates label generation and printing using Zebra printers and the ZPL (Zebra Programming Language) library.
+This Python project demonstrates label generation and printing using Zebra printers and the ZPL library.

 ## Overview